Timothy DiDuro

-Timothy DiDuro (born August 2, 1971) an American hard rock drummer.
+Timothy DiDuro (born August 2, 1971) is an American hard rock drummer.
 DiDuro played drums for the bands Skid Row and Slaughter.

 Biography

 Born in Geneva, New York, DiDuro learned to play drums at age 5.
 He played with various local bands during high school.
 He moved to Orlando, Florida in 1991 and played with Andrew "Duck" MacDonald in the band Playground for 5 years.